kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### How to remove a single header field when a header appears multiple times?

-:page_with_curl: SIP allows that certain header fields may appear multiple times in a SIP message.
+📃 SIP allows that certain header fields may appear multiple times in a SIP message.
 This header fields (e.g. Via, Route, Record-Route, Contact) may be written either on a single line (with comma separated) or on multiple lines (see [RFC 3261 section 7.3](http://tools.ietf.org/html/rfc3261#section-7.3) for details).